 Eye spots can come in several colors, including white, brown, and red.
 These spots occur on the actual eye itself and not on your eyelid or the skin surrounding your eyes.

-A variety of conditions can cause white spots to form on your eye, including things like corneal ulcers and retinoblastoma.
-Below, we’ll discuss these conditions, whether they’re harmful, and what symptoms you can look out for.
+Below, we’ll discuss conditions that can cause white spots on the eye, whether they’re harmful, and what symptoms you can look out for.

 It’s always good to make an appointment with your eye doctor if you notice any changes in your eyes, such as the appearance of a white spot.
 Even if they cause minimal symptoms, eye conditions can sometimes go on to affect your vision.